Sairang–Anand Vihar Terminal Rajdhani Express: History

 The Sairang–Anand Vihar Terminal Rajdhani Express is a premier train service that links the northeastern state of Mizoram with the national capital, New Delhi.
 The train originates from Sairang, located near Aizawl, and terminates at Anand Vihar Terminal in Delhi.
-It forms part of Indian Railways’ strategy to improve high-speed and long-distance connectivity for the northeastern region, following similar Rajdhani services introduced from Assam, Tripura, and Arunachal Pradesh.
+It forms part of Indian Railways’ strategy to improve high-speed and long-distance connectivity for the northeastern region, following similar Rajdhani services introduced from Assam and Tripura.
 The service gained significance after the Sairang railway station was developed as a key terminal in Mizoram.
 The train was inaugurated by the Prime Minister of India on 13 September 2025, reflecting the government’s broader policy of enhancing integration of the northeast with the rest of the country.
 The train provides fully air-conditioned coaches, including First AC, Second AC, and Third AC, with catering and onboard services similar to other Rajdhani Express trains.

 In addition to strengthening regional connectivity, the Sairang–Anand Vihar Terminal Rajdhani Express also symbolizes the first-ever direct Rajdhani link for Mizoram.
 Until its launch, passengers from the state relied on railheads in Assam or Tripura to access long-distance premium trains.
 The project gained momentum after the completion of the Bhairabi–Sairang railway line, which extended the rail network deep into Mizoram's capital region.

 Notably, this service also marked the introduction of a new Rajdhani Express after a gap of nearly six years, making it a significant addition to the Indian Railways network.